ptrkrlsrd/DotnetCore-CleanArchitecture/README.md

 ### API

-This layer is a single page application based on Angular 9 and ASP.NET Core 3.1.
+This layer is responsible for the REST API.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## License